Frequently Asked Questions

 We wanted to avoid unrest about places that ultimately wouldn't be.
 Now that it is concrete, we think it is important to inform you as soon as possible and start the conversation about how we can shape this together in a good way.

-Why does the municipality of Aalten want a shelter?
+Why does the municipality of Aalten want a reception center?

 Right now, there is a significant shortage of shelters nationwide.
 We want to take our social responsibility in this.
 We think it is important to offer a safe place to people who have had to leave everything behind because of war, discrimination or terror.
 We want to accommodate these people in a way that suits our municipality.
 In addition, on February 1, 2024, the Act "municipal task enabling asylum reception facilities" (Spreading Act) was passed.
 This law gave municipalities a legal duty to receive asylum seekers.